Crunch-io/ta-da/content/automation/_index.md

 title = "Crunch Automation"
-subtitle = "Analyze all your survey data, past and present, in one place." description = "Automate your entire workflow from data upload to dashboard delivery." label = "Focus your team on insights.
-Not repetitive tasks." img = "img/trackers_webinar_tile.jpg" gif = "img/trackers.gif"
+subtitle = "Analyze all your survey data, past and present, in one place." description = "Automate your entire workflow from data upload to dashboard delivery." img = "img/trackers_webinar_tile.jpg" gif = "img/trackers.gif"